bigskysoftware/htmx/www/essays/splitting-your-apis.md

 ---
 layout: layout.njk
 tags: posts
-title: Splitting Your APIs
+title: Splitting Your Data & APIs: Going Further
 ---

-## Splitting Your APIs
+## Splitting Your Data & APIs: Going Further

+**TLDR:** If you split your API into Data and Application APIs, [as advocated here](https://max.engineer/server-informed-ui), you should consider changing your Application API from JSON to Hypermedia (HTML) & using a *hypermedia-oriented* library like [htmx](/) to reap the benefits of the hypermedia model (simplicity, reliability, flexibility, etc.)

+## The Problem

 Recently, [Max Chernyak](https://max.engineer/) wrote an essay entitled [Don’t Build A General Purpose API To Power Your Own Front End](https://max.engineer/server-informed-ui).
-His TLDR is
+His TLDR is this:

 > YAGNI, unless you’re working in a big company with federated front-ends or GraphQL.